Updated September 2021

-Of course, the pandemic has made this anything but a normal year and frankly I’m stumbling on all fronts as we move into the fall.
+Of course, the pandemic has dragged on and created another not-so-normal year and despite my best intentions, I’m stumbling on all fronts as we move into the fall.
 If you find yourself in the same boat, it’s going to be important to attack the holidays – both physically and financially – with a solid plan.
 One designed to ensure you escape the holidays with no extra padding on your scale or credit card statements.

 Make a list.
 That banana split pie that wasn’t on your grocery list can’t add to your waistline if you don’t buy it.
 Likewise, unwise purchases can’t add to your debt load if you don’t make them.
 It’s true that the music, aroma of holiday goodies and a generally festive atmosphere can cause even the best-laid plan to go awry.
 And this year we are certainly due for that type of goodness, but protect your wallet and stomach from this assault of the senses by sticking to your list.

 Review the nutritional information.
 Being up to speed on what’s going into your system calorie-wise is a great idea as you plan your holiday fare.
 Being educated about what you’re about to buy does the same thing for you financially.
 So, do your research before you shop.
 Use online sites to find the lowest prices.
 This year circumstances have probably pushed you to be an even more adept online shopper.
 Don’t loosen up your standards as the holidays approach.
 Do the work necessary to know what things cost and get the best deal to help safely navigate what can be a challenging time of year.